ARM-software/SCP-firmware/user_guide.md

 Image Package (FIP).
 Please refer to the Arm Trusted Firmware-A user guide for instructions on building FIP packages.

-To run the boot flow described above, use:
+To run the boot flow described above on an SGM platform FVP, use:

     $> <path to the SGM platform FVP> \
         -C soc.pl011_uart0.out_file=./ap.txt \